mistermoe/httpr/docs/src/content/docs/interceptors.md

 tableOfContents: true
 ---

-Interceptors allow you to provide custom logic that runs before and/or after an HTTP request is made.
-Examples of interceptor use cases include logging, authentication, and metrics collection.
+Interceptors can be used to provide custom logic that runs _prior_ to sending the request and/or _after_ receiving a response.
+Use-cases for interceptors include:
+* logging
+* observabilitiy
+* retries
+* circuit breaking.

+Specifically, an interceptor is a function that wraps the logic for making an HTTP request.
+Interceptors can be used to modify the request before it's sent, modify the response before it's returned, or to perform some action before or after the request is made.

 ## Creating an Interceptor